Generalized Zurek's bound on the cost of an individual classical or quantum computation: Examples

-In order to make things concrete, we illustrate our result using the hard drive example mentioned in the Introduction.
-We consider a system with $2^{n}$ logical states, encoding all bit strings of length $n\gg1$.
-Our goal is to erase some particular input string $x$ by mapping it to an output string $y$ consisting of all 0s.
-We suppose that the input string $x$ is incompressible, so that $\KK\approx K(x)\approx n$.
-(Note that the vast majority of $n$-bit strings are incompressible \citep{livi08}.)

-We sketch out four different types of processes that perform the erasure, each of which saturates the thermodynamic bound (\ref{eq:resInt2}) in a different way.
-The processes are illustrated in \figref{2}.
+We first consider the erasure task, where we map a long incompressible input $x$ of length $n$ to an output $y$ consisting of $n$ zeros.
+In this case, $K(x\vert y)\approx K(x)\approx n$.
+We sketch out four different types of processes, illustrated in \figref{2}, that perform the erasure.
+We demonstrate that each type of process saturates our thermodynamic bounds (\ref{eq:resInt2}) and (\ref{eq:resInt2Simpler}) in a different way.
+In doing so, we also demonstrate that these two bounds are equivalent for these processes.

-The first type of process is a ``Landauer erasure'', \figref{2}a).
-The Hamiltonian of system $X$ is set to a constant and the system is allowed to relax to a uniform equilibrium.
-The Hamiltonian is then quasistatically changed so that the system moves to (nearly) a delta-function equilibrium distribution centered at the all-0s string.
-In the limit of quasistatic driving and peaked final energy functions, $\qqBase\approx n\times(\ln2/\beta)$ and $\log_{2}\frac{1}{p(y\vert x)}\approx0$.
-This protocol has a simple description, $K(\PP)\approx0$.
-Therefore, $\blnt\qqBase\approx K(x\vert y)$, so the minimal cost of $K(x\vert y)$ is paid by heat.
+1) Landauer erasure, \figref{2}a).
+The Hamiltonian of the computational subsystem $\soiX$ is set to zero and the subsystem is allowed to relax to a uniform equilibrium.
+The Hamiltonian is then quasistatically changed so that the system moves to an equilibrium distribution which is (nearly) a delta-function centered at the all-0s string.
+In the limit of quasistatic driving and peaked final energy functions, $\qqBase\approx\lntbIn n$ and $-\log_{2}p(y\vert x)\approx0$.
+This protocol has a simple description, $\ppComp\approx0$, so (\ref{eq:simp1}) implies that our two bounds (\ref{eq:resInt2}) and (\ref{eq:resInt2Simpler}) have the same minimal cost, $\KKp\approx\KK\approx n$.
+Both bounds are achieved, with the minimal cost paid by heat.

-The second type of process is a free expansion, \figref{2}b).
-This is simply the first part of the Landauer erasure process described above: the Hamiltonian of system $X$ is set to a constant and the system is allowed to relax to a uniform equilibrium.
-Since each final state is equally likely under this free relaxation, $\log_{2}\frac{1}{p(y\vert x)}=n$.
-No heat is released or absorbed, $\qqBase=0$, and the protocol has a simple description, $K(\PP)\approx0$.
-Therefore, $\log_{2}\frac{1}{p(y\vert x)}\approx K(x\vert y)$, so the minimal cost of $K(x\vert y)$ is paid by noise.
+2) Free expansion, \figref{2}b).
+This is simply the first part of the Landauer erasure process described above: the Hamiltonian of the subsystem $\soiX$ is set to zero and the subsystem is again allowed to relax to a uniform equilibrium.
+Since each final state is equally likely under this free relaxation, $-\log_{2}p(y\vert x)=n$.
+No heat is released or absorbed, $\qqBase=0$.
+This protocol has a simple description, $\ppComp\approx0$, so our two bounds (\ref{eq:resInt2}) and (\ref{eq:resInt2Simpler}) again have the same minimal cost, $\KKp\approx\KK\approx n$.
+Both bounds are achieved, with the minimal cost is paid for by noise.